aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 migration, OR [90% HDI] = 20.7 [0.9, 589.1]) and JND > 3 (breeding season length x partial
 migration, OR [90% HDI] = 8.28 [0.76, 109.1]).

-## *Chromatic plumage sexual dimorphism predictors*
+## *Chromatic plumage sexual dichromatism predictors*
-Migratory behaviour, shorter breeding season lengths, and larger numbers of sympatric _Turdus_ species were strongly associated with greater odds of a species having chromatic plumage sexual dimorphism.
+Migratory behaviour, shorter breeding season lengths, and larger numbers of sympatric _Turdus_ species were strongly associated with greater odds of a species having chromatic plumage sexual dichromatism.
 Among predictors of _breeding timing_ models predicting chromatic sexually-dimorphic plumage patches, longer breeding season length was associated with lower odds of a species having a plumage patch with chromatic JND > 2 (OR [90% HDI] = 0.14 [0.01, 1.42], 86% reduction in odds per 2.3 month